 On his return to the track after an eight-month absence, it was not a surprise to see the chestnut gelding slightly short of his best.
 He was not fluent in his stride and struggled to regain his top speed after the 11th fence.
 While Native River did manage to put himself in contention for the crown, he did not quite have the surge of Bristol De Mai and was forced to settle for second place – four-and-a-half lengths off the pace off the winner.
 It was still a solid performance from Native River on his return, considering that it was his first appearance in the meet and at Haydock Park.

 Might Bite, on the other hand, struggled immensely on his return.
 The Irish horse finished his campaign on a high note with a victory over Bristol De Mai at the Bowl Chase at Aintree.
 However, he was terrible on the track, making his first appearance since April.
 The nine-year-old made early headway, but as the race progressed into its latter stages he faded drastically and finished well off the pace in fifth out of five competitors.

-Henderson has already expressed his concern over the performance and has conceded that he has work ahead of him to get his charge into shape for the defence of his King George VI Chase crown, along with another crack at the Gold Cup.
+Henderson has already expressed his concern over the performance and has conceded that he has work ahead of him to get his charge into shape for the defense of his King George VI Chase crown, along with another crack at the Gold Cup.
 Might Bite is still a quality horse, but his display at Haydock Park was far from encouraging.